Merhawitm/frequent-itemsets-group-1-/Readme.md

 <img width="1107" height="709" alt="image" src="https://github.com/user-attachments/assets/3bb6a434-f361-4f7e-9460-9dfaf974e369" />

 We identified **Maximal Frequent Itemsets** where no superset is frequent.

-*Maximal itemsets highlight the largest significant patterns.*
+Maximal itemsets highlight the largest significant patterns.

+**Output:**
 ![alt text](image-4.png)

 We found the largest and most important shopping patterns in our data.
 For example, ‘candles’ appeared in 16% of all shopping trips, and no bigger group of products was bought as frequently.
 These ‘maximal’ patterns are useful because they show us the strongest and most unique buying habits without any redundancy.
 We saved them for future insights.